React

 2.2.
 Key Features of Next.js

-- API Routes: Built-in API routes enable the creation of backend endpoints within the same project, streamlining the development process.
+• API Routes: Built-in API routes let you create backend endpoints within the same project, simplifying the development process.

 3. Gatsby vs. Next.js: A Detailed Comparison